About the FORUM

 Building trust and driving impact: Redefining investor relations in South East Asia

-Investor Relations in South East Asia is at a turning point.
-Regulatory fragmentation, macroeconomic volatility and the growing importance of retail investors require IROs to strategically analyze and reform traditional practices.
+Investor relations in South East Asia is at a turning point.
+Regulatory fragmentation, macroeconomic volatility and the growing importance of retail investors requires IROs to strategically analyze and reform traditional practices.
 The ability to deliver transparent, dependable and tailored communication has become the foundation for building long-term investor confidence.

 At the same time, it remains vital that IR teams embrace change by leveraging data-driven strategies, closing talent gaps and presenting themselves as trusted strategic leaders both internally and out in the capital markets.

-The IR Impact Forum – South East Asia 2025 will explore how IROs can future-proof their engagement strategies to increase visibility in a complex marketplace while also equipping them with innovative, practical skills to work smarter and more efficiently.
+The forum will explore how IROs can future-proof their engagement strategies to increase visibility in a complex marketplace while also equipping them with innovative, practical skills to work smarter and more efficiently.

 Agenda: 2025